Composition is one of the fundamental ideas behind all art. Whether photography, painting or graphic design.

 Alfred Eisenstaedt was a photographer during World War II.
 He worked for the early version of Associated Press, then moving on to work with Time magazine.

-His work has been thoroughly looked at in terms of the compositions he used.
+His work has been critiqued for all the compositions he used.
 What you might find useful is that when we read an image, we go from left to right.

 Baroque are the points of interest on the right and Sinister are those on the left.
 We try to keep the point of interest on the right, so our view finishes there.